maxcollombin/interlis-antlr-parser/README.md

 ## Optional

-To deactivate and remove the virtual environment, run the `clean.sh` script.
+To deactivate and remove the virtual environment, run `. clean.sh` script.

 ## Current Status